CICERO (Community Initiative for Continuing Earth Radio Occultation)

 - Calculated on the ground and then event scripts for vehicle slews for optimal RO opportunities are executed

-- Will be automated on the vehicle using onboard propagator in future batches
+- Will be automated on the vehicle using an onboard propagator in future batches

 • GPS RO instrument improvements